 Roles & permissions are part of the management & security layer and give your organization the option to determine authorization at different levels.

-Folders have private and public display options.
+Folders are always private.
 Users can create ‘shares’ to give access to specific folders to other users.
 Only users with the appropriate permissions can share folders.

 Templates are pre-defined HTML files that you can create and with which you can dynamically inject data.
 This feature is of great value to organizations with standard document templates with specific data injection needs — for example, bank statements, patient prescriptions, or even automatic reports.